 Yes.
-In Title III, Section 3111 (b)(2)(D)(iv), an LEA is to use funding to strengthen and increase parent, family, and community engagement in programs that serve ELs.
+In Title III, Section 3111 (b)(2)(D)(iv), an LEA is to use funding to strengthen and increase parent, family, and community engagement in programs that serve English learners.

 What language is required to be used in the notices to parents?

-Federal law requires that schools and districts effectively communicate with all parents/guardians, regardless of the percentage of students that speak a language other than English (Title III, Section 3302).
+Federal law requires that schools and districts effectively communicate with all parents/guardians, regardless of the percentage of students that speak a language other than English.
 To the extent practicable, LEAs must provide parents/guardians with information in a language they can understand.

 How are immigrant students included in the Title III subgrant program?

 In addition to the formula subgrants that LEAs may receive for EL students under Title III, the CDE is also authorized to award subgrants to LEAs that have 21 or more eligible immigrant students and experience a significant growth in the enrollment of eligible immigrant students in the preceding fiscal year compared with the average of the two preceding fiscal years.

 If the percentage of growth, for either the number or percentage of immigrant students, is one-half of one percent or greater, the LEA is eligible to participate in the Title III Immigrant student education program.
 (Title III, Section 3114 [d]).
-Data from private schools located within the geographic jurisdiction of an LEA are integrated into the LEA’s data to determine eligibility, and the data are also included for funding purposes.
+Data from private schools located within the geographic jurisdiction of an LEA are integrated into the LEA’s data to determine eligibility, and the data is also included for funding purposes.

 Which LEAs are eligible for a Title III immigrant education subgrant?

 What is the definition of "eligible immigrant student" in Title III?

-The term "immigrant children and youth" is defined in Title III, Section 3201(5) as an individual who (a) is aged three through 21; (b) was not born in any state; and (d) has not been attending one or more schools in any one or more states for more than three full academic years.
+The term "immigrant children and youth" is defined in Title III, Section 3201(5) as an individual who is aged three through 21; was not born in any state; and has not been attending one or more schools in any one or more states for more than three full academic years.

 How does the CDE know how many eligible immigrant students are enrolled in an LEA?